creatica-soft/esp-12ef-voltmeter/README.md

 service inetd reload
 ```

+Alternatively, one can use rrdcached instead of inetd, especially if the program is adopted to work as a memorising osciloscope.

 ## OTA software update

 As usual, over-the-air software update is supported.
 See voltmeter.c file for details.
 Basically, just build a new image and host it on a web server.
 The voltmeter will download it and update itself.